Medical expert of the article

 Prevention

-Prevention of congenital pathologies consists in the observance of a proper diet and lifestyle by a pregnant woman, in the timely treatment and prevention of diseases during childbearing.
+Prevention of congenital pathologies consists of the pregnant woman following a proper diet and lifestyle, timely treatment and prevention of diseases during pregnancy.

 - maintaining the health of the reproductive system;